Arne Nøst

+Life and career

-Arne Nøst (born 17 July 1962) is a Norwegian graphic artist and theatre director.
-He was born in Molde, and is educated as a graphic artist at the Norwegian National Academy of Fine Arts.
+Born in Levanger on 17 July 1962, Nøst grew up in Molde, and is educated as a graphic artist at the Norwegian National Academy of Fine Arts.
 He has illustrated several books, contributed to newspapers, and been responsible for decoration of buildings.
 He was a theatre director at the Rogaland Teater from 2009 to 2017.

+Nøst won a Hedda Award in 2019, for Janove Ottesen and Christian Eriksen's musical play The Mute.

+In 2020 he succeeded Tom Remlov as artistic director for the touring theatre Riksteatret, a position he held until 2025.